ArcBlock/forge-docs/src/tools/dapps_workshop.md

   - Input `CELLPHONE` in field "Asset to offer", input `80` in field "Token to demand" and input `COUPON20` in field "Asset to demand".
   - Click `Create Transaction` button.

-- Step 7: Use the wallet to finish this transaction.
-After you finish the transaction, you will give 80 TBA tokens and the coupon asset to the application but will receive a new asset representing a cellphone.
+- Step 7: Use the ABT Wallet to finish the transaction.
+After you complete it, you will give 80 TBA tokens and the coupon asset to the application but will receive a new asset representing a cellphone in return.

-#### Explanation to Transactions
+#### Transaction Types:

   - `PokeTx`: This transaction gives tokens to accounts for free.
 But an account can only receive tokens through this transaction once a day.
 If your account does not have any tokens to do transactions, this one will be very helpful.